AlkhorayefAbdulellah/CatlogAppDeploy/README.md

 4. now you can use ssh to login with the new user you created

 	`ssh -i [privateKeyFilename] grader@104.248.243.155`

-    The ssh passphrase is the same as the root password: Ll112233

 ## Update all currently installed packages